Mac-Genius/minecraft-server/README.md

 ## Usage

-In your metadata.rb file include this cookbook by putting `cookbook 'minecraft-server', git: 'git://github.com/Mac-Genius/minecraft-server.git'`.
+In your Berksfile include this cookbook by putting `cookbook 'minecraft-server', git: 'git://github.com/Mac-Genius/minecraft-server.git'`.
+Then inside your metadata.rb file include `depends 'minecraft-server'`.

 ### Recipes